-Jenston Plantation Day: raises plantation awareness as part of our green initiatives

-Understanding the Needs of Employees

-Jane attaches a lot of importance to building a happy workforce.
+Jenston Plantation Day: raises plantation awareness as part of our green initiatives Understanding the Needs of Employees Jane attaches a lot of importance to building a happy workforce.
 She believes SMEs may not be very competitive when it comes to attracting and retaining talents.
 She considers that an "employer and employee" relationship will not work nowadays.
 Openness, communication, constant feedback, workplace "democracy" and carrots (rather than sticks) are the key components of her management philosophy.
 She believed that gaining trust from staff enables open dialogue.
-"We listen to them and try to understand their needs.
-We then give constructive feedback but most importantly, follow up with action. "

-Staff at Jenston are given the autonomy to decorate the office space, and Jane finds amazing creativity with the team.
+"We listen to them and try to understand what they need.
+Then we give feedback and take actions."
+Staff in Jenston are given the autonomy to decorate the office space, and Jane finds amazing creativity with the team.
 "Our staff said we are very liberal.
 We involved our staff in the entire process of office renovation.
-We asked them what they wanted for office configuration, the design of the chill zone, and down to desk size, etc. We let them know that we always welcome and encourage creative design.
-After all, this is their workplace where they should have a sense of belonging," Jane elaborated.
+We asked them what they wanted for desk size, the design of the chill zone etcl.
+We let them know that we welcomed and encouraged creative design.
+After all this is their workplace where they should have a sense of belonging," Jane elaborated.
+Building A Happy Workforce HKSAR